DLRSP/django-errors/README.md

 ]
 ```

-3Finally, modify your project `urls.py` with handlers for all errors:
+3. Finally, modify your project `urls.py` with handlers for all errors:
 ```python
 # ...other imports...
 from django_errors import views as errors_views